open-telemetry/opentelemetry-collector-contrib/exporter/lokiexporter/README.md

 ### Benefits of the new Loki OpenTelemetry log format

-*
-* Simplified client configuration
+The new format for OpenTelemetry logs introduced in Loki V3 brings the following benefits:

-* Simplified querying with better support for attributes (no more json)
+* Native support for the structure of OpenTelemetry logs enabling simpler querying (no more JSON parsing),

-TODO
+* Simplified client configuration to send OpenTelemetry data using the standard OTLP protocol.

 ### Loki log message format changes for OpenTelemetry logs